pypr/compyle/examples/README.rst

 just as we would a normal OpenCL kernel for example.
 The major advantage is that all your code is pure Python.
 Here is a simple example::

-   from pysph.cpy.api import annotate, wrap, get_config
+   from compyle.api import annotate, wrap, get_config
-   from pysph.cpy.low_level import Kernel, LID_0, LDIM_0, GID_0
+   from compyle.low_level import Kernel, LID_0, LDIM_0, GID_0
    import numpy as np

    @annotate(x='doublep', y='doublep', double='a,b')